sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/become-validator.md

 </TabItem>
 </Tabs>

-### 4.2 submit the proposal by `gnfd-tx-sender`.
+#### 4.2 Submit the proposal by `gnfd-tx-sender`.
 Ensure the delegator account has enough BNB tokens.

 Run command to generate the transaction details.
 ```bash
 gnfd tx staking create-validator ./create_validator_proposal.json --from ${DELEGATOR_ADDR} --print-eip712-msg-type
 ```

-Submit the proposal by `gnfd-tx-sender`.
+Submit the transaction using [gnfd-tx-sender](https://gnfd-tx-sender.nodereal.io/).
+Please refer to [this guide](../../../api/blockchain-cli/README.md#transaction-data) for instructions.

 ![submit-proposal](../../../../static/asset/14-gnfd-tx-sender.png)

 ### 5. Wait for the voting until the Proposal is passed.